 Most businesses recognise the importance of the employment contract.
-While they aren't required under Australian employment law, it is recommended that every employee have a signed, written employment contract.
+While they aren't required under Australian employment law, we recommend that every employee has a signed, written employment contract.

 Employment contracts set out the terms and conditions of employment and are negotiated between the employer and the employee.

 You need to ensure the document is well-written and clear, so both the employer and the employee know what each party is entitled to and what is expected of them.

 You don’t want to face an employment dispute, a hefty fine from the Fair Work Ombudsman, or end up in the Fair Work Commission because there are issues with the employment contract.